-The assemblage of structures incorporate stone, steel, and wood in forms that are at once recognizable and modern while referencing a regional vernacular.
-Oohla Bean weaves 5 meticulously appointed suites and 1 master suite to a rough-hewn pool, outdoor hearths, 1100 sf professional kitchen, event space, wellness amenities and the quite of a Texas Hill Country while exhibiting sustainable feature.
+The multiple structures incorporate stone, steel, and wood in forms that are at once recognizable and modern while referencing a regional timelessness and vernacular.
+Oohla Bean weaves 5 meticulously appointed suites and 1 master suite to a rough-hewn pool, outdoor hearths, 1100 sf professional kitchen, multiple event spaces, spa and wellness amenities in the quiet of the Texas Hill Country.

 Oohla Bean Bed & Breakfast

 11,000 sf of conditioned space plus additional outdoor rooms.